virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 * Do not remove this line (it will not be displayed) {:toc}

-Many times page build error happens when you push a new post.
-Sometimes you change the design of your blog and suddenly page build error email shows up in your inbox and sometimes page build error happens just after a simple change and you have no idea what went wrong.
+Usually, page build error happens when you push a new post or you change the design of your blog.
+Sometimes page build error happens just after a simple change and you have no idea what went wrong.

 {% include adsense-inside-post.html %}

 ## The first thing to do when an error happens.
 There is nothing to panic over a **page build error** because your site will retain its last push but will not allow any more change to happen until you solve the error.

 This is where people mess things up.
-They assume may be the last commit was the reason and they reset the branch to the previous commit.
+They assume that the last commit was the reason and they may reset the branch to the previous commit.
 This will solve the problem if your last commit had error but what if your last one isn't the culprit?!

 What if you are using something that is deprecated?
 So in such cases, it is a little hard to figure out what went wrong.
 But do not try to change too many things like I did one time which caused this downtime.

 ![jekyll page build error downtime](/images/jekyll-pagebuild-error-downtime.png)

 ## How to identify the error
-Usually, Github sends you an email when page build error happens.
+Github sends you an email in most cases when a page build error happens.
 Most of the times it will have the details on what went wrong.
 If you do not receive one then you can check the settings page in your website repository for any error messages.

 ![Jekyll page build error](/images/jekyll-page-build-error-screenshot.PNG){: .noborder }